Using Charts

 Rendering A Line Chart

 The LineChart component renders a series from Cells in a Table.
-The x Cell can contain numbers or strings, and the y Cell should contain numbers:
+The x Cell can contain numbers, strings, or booleans, and the y Cell should contain numbers:

 import React from 'react';